alimcodescalers/G8_testing/docs/performance/10_FIO_testing/10_FIO_testing.md

 ```
    - Following paramenters are settable in the config file:
 ```
-# Number of Iterations --> each iteration create one VM per cpunode(stack)
-iterations: 1

 # No of cloudspaces --> an account is created for each cloudspace and Number of cloudspaces should be
 #less than or equal that of cpu nodes
 No_of_cloudspaces: 1